 - Patreon: this is a well-known membership platform that connects content creators with supporters.
 Mainly, it offers financial tools that let supporters subscribe to projects that give creators a predictable income stream as they continue to create content.

-Most of this money goes to Habilis-Digital Ltd, the digital agency that runs this site, to pay running costs and invest in future projects.
+All the money goes to Habilis-Digital Ltd, the digital agency that runs this site, to pay running costs, freelance, material and services, and invest in future projects.
 Habilis-Digital Ltd is a company owned by Cyril Richert, editor of this site.

 Can’t donate?
 You can still help – please spread the word by following the site on Twitter and sharing our stories with friends and neighbours.